 - Cilantro Chimichurri Sauce

 - 1/4 cup olive oil

 - 2 large sweet onions, diced

 - 3 (29 oz) cans tomato puree (Use puree as it has less salt than tomato sauce)

 - 2 tbsp dried oregano

 - Heat 1/4 cup olive oil in a large sauce pot over medium heat.
 Add pancetta and cook for about 4 to 5 minutes Add onion and cook for about 7 minutes or until translucent, stirring frequently.
 Toss in garlic and cook for another 2 minutes.
 Add the canned tomato puree.

-- Season generously with salt and taste.
-Tomatoes need a lot of salt but you need to taste periodically to see if it's how you want.
+- Season with salt and pepper.
 Add oregano, basil and thyme.
 Cover and reduce to low and cook for 2 to 3 hours.
 Taste throughout to see if you need to add more salt or herbs.
 Use immediately or freeze.